leeway00/Asset-Pricing-via-ML/README.md

 # Empirical asset pricing via Machine Learning in the Korean market

+Caveats:
 - Cleaning up and moving the code into .py files
+- Neural Net notebooks are very messy and outdated; they should be revised

 ## Methodology
 - This project is a replication of **Gu, Kelly, and Xiu, "Empirical Asset Pricing via Machine Learning."
 Review of Financial Studies, 2020** using data from thr Korean stock market, both KOSPI and KOSDAQ.